henryjameslau/henryjameslau.github.io/_drafts/YYYY-MM-DD-accessible-colour-palettes.md

 I am colourblind myself (slightly red/green) which is useful when it comes to [calling out](https://twitter.com/henryjameslau/status/920409974706188290) [bad colours](https://twitter.com/henryjameslau/status/880788875471454208) on charts.
 Approximately 8% of men are colourblind and 0.5% of women.
 There are two main types, difficulty seeing red/green and difficulty seeing blue/yellow.

 The best write up I've seen about testing colours in charts for colourblindness comes from Gregor Aisch of datawrapper.
-In his blog post, he looks at [https://vis4.net/blog/2018/02/automate-colorblind-checking/](https://vis4.net/blog/2018/02/automate-colorblind-checking/).
-He applied simulated colour blind vision to a set of colour and then looked at difference between colours.
+[He applies simulated colour blind vision to a set of colour and then looked at difference between colours](https://vis4.net/blog/2018/02/automate-colorblind-checking/).
 Where the differences are not great enough a warning is given.

-To [check your colour palette in datawrapper](https://blog.datawrapper.de/colorblind-check/), why not put them try in data wrapper and check if they give any warnings.
+You can [check your colour palette in datawrapper](https://blog.datawrapper.de/colorblind-check/) and check if they give any warnings.

 ### Semantics